physical-computation/Warp-firmware/README.md

 ## Prerequisites
-You need an arm cross-compiler such as `arm-none-eabi-gcc` installed.
+You need an arm cross-compiler such as `arm-none-eabi-gcc` installed as well as a working `cmake`.

 ## Building the Warp firmware